Lifeline Availability in Maryland

 - Lifeline is a federal benefit for eligible low-income Maryland customers.

-- Lifeline service is available for traditional landline phones and cell phones.
+- Lifeline service is available for traditional landline phones, cell phones, fixed broadband, and mobile broadband.

 - Contact an authorized provider for information about prices and about the terms and conditions of service.